heatherjzhou/ClipperQTL/README.md

 ClipperQTL
 ================

-We have shown that ClipperQTL achieves a 500-fold or 50-fold increase in computational efficiency compared to FastQTL (depending on the variant used) without sacrificing power or precision (2023).
-In contrast, other alternatives to FastQTL such as eigenMT and TreeQTL have lower power than FastQTL.
+We have shown that ClipperQTL performs as well as FastQTL and runs up to 500 times faster (2023).
+Without relying on GPUs, it is up to 30 times more computationally efficient than tensorQTL, a GPU-based implementation of FastQTL.
 Here we show how to install and use ClipperQTL.

 ## 1. Installation